 - Is there another better-suited content format?

-Don’t forget you are responsible for your audience’s time.
+You are responsible for your audience’s time.
 Wasting it would have a very adverse effect on your objectives.
-Setting up a webinar about a minor product update, for instance, would be overkill.
+Creating a webinar around a minor product update, for instance, would be overkill.
 You could send an email or develop an in-app pop-up for that.
 Interactivity is crucial in webinars.
 If your content or message doesn’t support this interactivity, then maybe you could do better with a blog post or a slot in your next newsletter.

-If you can answer positively all three questions, then we highly recommend setting up a webinar online.
+If you can answer all three questions positively, then we highly recommend setting up a webinar online.
 On average 30% of webinar attendees convert into high-quality leads!

 Step 1: Choose and Research a Topic for Your Webinar